goutamkushwah/Project-loop/readme.md

 - Node.js 18 LTS or newer, and Git
 - A free PostgreSQL database (Neon or Supabase)
-- An Anthropic API key
+- An Google Gemini API key
 - A Vercel account connected to GitHub

 ### First-Run Steps